casperstorm/hammer/README.md

 # Hammer

-Hammer is a dead simple World of Warcraft addon to auto repair you gear when you interact with a merchant.
+Hammer is a dead simple World of Warcraft addon to auto repair your gear when you interact with a merchant.

 ## License